SpenceKonde/megaTinyCore/megaavr/libraries/Wire/README.md

 The hold time can be turned off, or set to 50, 300 or 500 ns.
 A non-default option is required to comply with SMBus protocol.

 **Dual mode options**
-Both the voltage levels and the hold times can be configured for the dual mode pins independantly from the master/slave pins on parts with those features.
+Both the voltage levels and the hold times can be configured for the dual mode pins independently from the master/slave pins on parts with those features.

 **Constants associated with specialConfig()**.